Petrophile squamata

-Petrophile squamata is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
+Petrophile squamata is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is a shrub usually with deeply divided, three-lobed and sharply-pointed leaves, and oval heads of hairy yellow or creamy-yellow flowers.

 Description

 Petrophile squamata is an erect shrub that typically grows to a height of 0.3–3 m.
 The leaves are up to 65 mm long on a petiole up to 28 mm long, and deeply divided with three sharply-pointed lobes that often themselves have three to five lobes and are 3–35 mm long.
 The flowers are arranged in leaf axils in sessile, oval heads 5–6 mm long, with small deciduous involucral bracts at the base.
 The flowers are 8–10 mm long, yellow or creamy-yellow and hairy.
 Flowering mainly occurs from July to December and the fruit is a nut, fused with others in a more or less oval head about 16 mm long.